ageweke/objectified_sessions/README.md

 `session[:user_id]` will _always_ return exactly the same value, and assigning one will assign the other.
 In other words, ObjectifiedSessions is not doing anything magical or scary to your session; rather, it's simply giving you a very clean, maintainable interface on top of the `session` you already know and love.
-You can assign any value to a field that is supported by Rails' traditional `session`, from an integer to an array of dispearate Objects, or anything else you want.
+You can assign any value to a field that is supported by Rails' traditional `session`, from an integer to an array of disparate Objects, or anything else you want.

 Already, you have a single point where all known session fields are defined (assuming you're not using any old-style